Waxolunist/vimconf/README.md

 To use the taglist plugin you need to install the exuberant ctags library.

+To use the plugins installed as git submodules you have to initialize them:

+    $ git submodule init
+    $ git submodule update

 To use the command-t plugin you need to compile the extra libraries:

     $ cd ~/.vim/bundle/command-T/ruby/command-t